Choaib-ELMADI/getting-started-with-stm32/Notes/README.md

 - The `AHB to APB` bridge is an AHB slave, providing an interface between the high-speed AHB and the low-power APB.

 ## GPIOs Variant Configurations

+This section illustrates the various GPIO modes and how they affect pin behavior:

 <div align="center">